sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

-Version 0.3.1 :
+Version 0.4.0 :
-- Fixed : Expiration Time missing when editing Action ImageSearch
+- Fixed : Expiration Time not autofilling when editing Action ImageSearch
+- Added : New functionnalities in Action Click
+- Added : Progress on localization
+- Added : Progress on prevention crash when loading sequences from old versions

 Version 0.3.0 :
-- Versionning implemented
+- Semantic versionning implemented
-- New action added : Image Search
+- Added : New action Image Search
-- WIP better logs handling
+- Added : Progress on logs handling
 - DEPRECATED : Action Picture Wait replaced by Action Image Search
 - DEPRECATED : Action If Picture replaced by Action Image Search